Haiming5Chen/sport-comment-docs/reference/api-and-database-reference.md

 This data model allows the system to:

-- Retrieve all games for a specific team
+- Retrieve teams for a specific game
-- Retrieve all players belonging to a team
-- Retrieve all players who participated in a specific game
+- Retrieve players who participated in that game
+- Load permanent player information
+- Store game-specific player statistics
+- Connect user comments to players and games